About Our Program

 Starting and Ending Times for Full Camp and Weekend-Only Option

-Check-in for the full Camp Opens at 3:00 PM on Thursday March 13; hands-on classes start promptly at 9:15 AM on Friday March 14.
-Camp ends following lunch at 1:30 PM, Sunday March 16.
-Check-in for the Weekend Only Option starts at 11:00 AM Friday, March 14; your first camp meal is dinner (6:00 pm).
-The program begins about 1:30 pm that afternoon and continues through the morning of Sunday March 16.
+Check-in for the full Camp Opens at 3:00 PM on Thursday March 12; hands-on classes start promptly at 9:15 AM on Friday March 13.
+Camp ends following lunch at 1:30 PM, Sunday March 15.
+Check-in for the Weekend Only Option starts at 11:00 AM Friday, March 14; your first camp meal is lunch (12:15 pm)*.
+Your program begins 1:30 pm that afternoon and continues through lunch on Sunday, March 15.